I'm Not a Girl, Not Yet a Woman: Commercial

 "I'm Not a Girl, Not Yet a Woman" achieved moderate commercial success.
 The song did not make much impact in the United States, failing to reach the Billboard Hot 100, peaking at number two on the Billboard Bubbling Under Hot 100.
-However, the song did manage to peak at number 21 on the Billboard Pop Songs chart, and debuted in its peak position of number two in the United Kingdom.
+However, the song did manage to peak at number 21 on the Billboard Pop Songs chart, and debuted in its peak position of number two in the United Kingdom, selling 40,000 copies.
 In Australia, the song peaked at number seven, and was certified gold by the Australian Recording Industry Association for selling over 30,000 physical units of the single.
 It also peaked inside the top ten in Austria, Germany, Ireland, and Sweden.

 Music video

 The accompanying music video for the track was directed by Wayne Isham, who wanted to show Spears "out in nature".
-The video was filmed from August 16–17, 2001 on location in Arizona and Alstrom Point, Utah with none of the scenes shot on green screens.
+The video was filmed from August 16–17, 2001, on location in Arizona and Alstrom Point, Utah with none of the scenes shot on green screens.
 The video primarily consists of Spears, whilst wearing cowboy boots, performing the song whilst standing on the edge of a cliff, and inside a slot canyon: despite her "trepidation" and heavy winds which "almost dropped [her] over", she performed the scene without a safety cable.
 Isham praised Spears' attitude to the filming of the scene, claiming that she "had not a blink of fear" during the shoot, Spears is sitting on top of a cliff, surrounded by cliffs.
 Isham also considered the music video one of his favorites, commenting that he had "nothing but positive things to say about my experience with her and what she's doing right now" and that Spears "stepped into it with positive energy.
 She ended up stepping out and kicking ass."
+It premiered on MTV's Making the Video, on December 26, 2001.
 There are three versions of the video.
 The first and second versions has clips from the film Crossroads as well as additional scenes of Spears sitting at a bonfire and in a red motel room; the third version is the original version.
 The music video won the award for International Music Video of the Year Short-Form on the 2003 Japan Gold Disc Awards.